LudoZipsin/my-script/README.md

 ## how to

 This script is intended to be launched in a cron only once a day (or less).
-In the following example, the task is done every day at midnigth (you should use `crontab -e` if you don't want this to happend at midnight...)
+In the following example, the task is done every day (you should use `crontab -e` if you don't want this to happend at your system default time... use `grep run-parts /etc/crontab` to get the 'daily' time)

 ```
 pip install instapush